NOTE: TO ORDER ANY OF MY BOOKS, PLEASE GO TO MY CONTACT PAGE AND ORDER DIRECTLY FROM ME. THANK YOU. CZ

-He has traveled widely on five continents and has had a highly diverse set of careers, ranging from sales/production liaison for the export department of a large liquor manufacturer in New York to coordinating an educational program for Spanish-speaking seasonal workers in rural N.Y.
-State to teaching Spanish in high school in New Jersey, and at several universities.
+Having traveled widely on five continents has left an imprint on my writing.
+So have a highly diverse set of careers, ranging from sales/production liaison for the export department of Schenley Liquors in New York to coordinating an educational program for Spanish-speaking seasonal workers in rural N.Y.
+State, to teaching Spanish in high school in New Jersey, and at several universities in Vermont and New York State .
+All these experiences have left a definite impression on my writing: My fiction, my translations of Spanish-language fiction and poetry, my literary criticism of Spanish and Latin-American authors, and my books teaching Spanish at various levels.

-In 2008 he was honored by the State University of New York by being promoted to the rank of SUNY Distinguished Teaching Professor of Spanish.
+In 2008 I was honored by the State University of New York by being promoted to the rank of SUNY Distinguished Teaching Professor.
+This is a rare rank above that of Professor awarded by the State University of New York, based on teaching, scholarly research and publications and service.

-SHORT FICTION IN PERIODICALS: Zlotchew's short stories have been published in his Spanish and English versions in the U.S. and Latin America.
+Short Fiction in Periodicals: I am fortunate to have had my short stories published in both my Spanish and English versions in the U.S. and Latin America.
 One story, in both the English and Spanish versions, has been published on the Internet.
-One of the stories was translated from his Spanish version into Italian by an Italian Hispanist and published in a Milan magazine.
+Another of the stories was translated from my Spanish version into Italian by an Italian Hispanist and published in a Milan magazine.

 Translations from Spanish of short stories and poetry by Nobel Laureates; Interviews with Borges and 10 other Latin-American writers; Literary Criticism of Spanish and Latin-American authors and books teaching Spanish at various levels.

-TALON Force: Dire Straits (military/action novel) under pseudonym Cliff Garnett), 2001.
+TALON Force: Dire Straits, a military/action novel, (under pseudonym Cliff Garnett), 2001.

 Once Upon a Decade: Tales of the Fifties, 2010 (short-story collection)(FINALIST in the NEXT GENERATION INDIE BOOK AWARDS, Short-Story Category, 2011)